 Also, the end result gives you soap bars with a smooth, even consistency, unlike hot process which produces more craggy and rustic-looking finished soap bars.

-After setting in the mold for 24 to 72 hours, the soap can be removed and cut into bars.
+The soap is removed from the mold after 24 to 72 hours, and cut into bars.
 Cold process soap bars are actually quite soft and sticky, similar to a soft cheese, when first unmolded.
 This is because they still contain lots of excess water.

 Remember how the water evaporates out of hot process soap while cooking?
 With cold process soap the water evaporates out during a process called cure.
 (We’ll talk more about cure in just a bit, so keep reading.)

 The Melt and Pour Soap Method